mcmanuscw/chuckmcmanus.gitup.io/README.md

 # chuckmcmanus.gitup.io
-This is a bootcamp exxample at the University of Pennsylvania
+This is a bootcamp example at the University of Pennsylvania